 Hockey fans can watch NHL action less than 30 minutes away in the city of Sunrise, where the Florida Panthers play their home games.
 Other high quality professional sports are less than an hour away in the city of Miami, home to pro football, baseball, and basketball sports team.

-Chief Boca Raton Appraiser:
+Boca Raton Residential Real Estate Appraiser:

 Michael Regan - State Certified Residential Appraiser RD2507